 (b) the National Agency may, on the recommendation of the National Board, include a statement about the failure to comply with the notice in the Agency’s annual report.

+[Section 88 amended by No. 4 of 2018 s.
+28.]

 89. Registration of students

 (1) On receipt of the particulars of persons undertaking an approved programme of study, or part of an approved programme of study, under section 88 —